Sign In Register

 Healthcare Facilities67

-Quinwood has an average annual temperature of 48°F (9°C).
+Quinwood experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 26°F in January while summers reach 67°F in July.
-Annual precipitation is 53.3 inches.
-The area enjoys 290 sunny days per year.
+The area gets 290 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 53.3 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 3,049 feet.

 Temperature